 Droop adjustments are the settings that affect load parameters.
-Droop is included to provide a method for paralleling generator sets.
+Droop provides an alternate method for parallel operation.
+Isochronous Load Sharing is normally the preferred method for parallel operation.

-- LOAD DROOP PERCENT is the percentage of speed droop when the engine load is at maximum load.
-Set at zero to disable the droop function. - FUEL DEMAND @ MIN LD should be set to the percent fuel demand that the engine is operating at rated-speed/no-load.
-This establishes the 0% internal load measurement for droop.

-3. FUEL DEMAND @ MAX LD should be set to the percent fuel demand when the engine is operating at rated-speed/full-load.
+- 1. LOAD DROOP PERCENT is the percentage of speed droop when the engine load is at maximum load.
+Set at zero to disable the droop function. - 2.
+FUEL DEMAND @ MIN LD should be set to the percent fuel demand that the engine is operating at rated-speed/no-load.
+This establishes the 0% internal load measurement for droop. - 3.
+FUEL DEMAND @ MAX LD should be set to the percent fuel demand when the engine is operating at rated-speed/full-load.
 This establishes the 100% internal load measurement for droop.